mintzj/quarto-demo/README.md

 # Quarto with R Example for Posit Connect Cloud Deployment

-This example Quarto with R document highlights what can be included in a simple html report.
+This example Quarto with R dashboard displays recent earthquake activity in New Zealand.

 ## Connect Cloud